Improved Regret Bounds for Gaussian Process Upper Confidence Bound in Bayesian Optimization: Proofs in sec:reg_ub_gpucb

 From the above expression, if $2\nu \ln t \geq 4\nu + d \Leftrightarrow t \geq \exp(2 + d/(2\nu))$, $\overline{\gamma}_t/t$ is non-increasing.
 Therefore, we set $\overline{T} = \lceil \exp(2 + d/(2\nu)) \rceil$, which is independent of $T$.
 Here, for any $\eta > 0$ and $t \geq 2$, we have

-where the second inequality follows from the fact that $\matk$ is the stationary kernel (namely, $\matk$ is transition invariant against any shift of inputs).
+where the second line follows from the fact that $\matk$ is the stationary kernel (namely, $\matk$ is transition invariant against any shift of inputs).
 Regarding $\eta_i$ in \lemref{lem:r2}, by setting $T_i$ as $T_i = T/2^{i-1}$, we have

 where $\cmatt > 0$ is a sufficiently large constant such that $\cmatt \sqrt{\beta_T} \rbr{T_i^{-\frac{\nu}{2\nu+d}} \ln^{\frac{4\nu + d}{4\nu+2d}} T_i} \geq 4\sqrt{C \cmat \beta_T} \rbr{T_i^{-\frac{\nu}{2\nu+d}} \ln^{\frac{4\nu + d}{4\nu+2d}} T_i} + \frac{\pi^2}{3T_i}$ for any $T_i \geq 2$.
 Note that we can choose $\cmatt > 0$ without depending on $T$.
 From Eqs.~\eqref{eq:mat_X_ub} and \eqref{eq:eta_ub_mat}, for any $i$, we have